gonfva/gonfva.github.io/content/en/blog/2012-09-14-my-first-chrome-extensionii.md

 In [last post](https://gonfva.blogspot.com.es/2012/09/my-first-chrome-extensioni.html) I wrote why.
 In this post I want to explain how I wrote my first chrome extension.

 First.
-The Chrome Extensions&nbsp;[developer's documentation](http://developer.chrome.com/extensions/getstarted.html) is quite good.
+The Chrome Extensions [developer's documentation](http://developer.chrome.com/extensions/getstarted.html) is quite good.

 Second.
 A chrome extension is a zip of a folder with an crx extension instead.
 The folder has to have a particular file called [manifest.json](https://github.com/gonfva/fromGoogle/blob/master/manifest.json).
 It tells the extension name and the permissions asked.
 It also points to the main file.
 Pretty standard in my case.